herpiko/jentor/README.md

 Jentor was originally an unsuccessful idea submission for <a href="https://www.cocreate.id/cocreation-week-2020/hackathon/">Jenius's CoCreation Week 2020 Hackathon</a>.
 See our proposal <a href="https://github.com/herpiko/jentor/blob/master/jentor.pdf">here</a>.

-This is still a work-in-progress.
+This is still a work-in-progress and may contains bugs.
 Also there is no guarantee that the parser will always work as expected.
 If Jenius decided to change the PDF layout or column of the report then Jentor may fail.

 ### Privacy